-The Ministry of Finance, Other European Funds and Mechanisms Audit Division within the Budget Supervision Office shall act as the AA.
+The Ministry of Finance, Division for the Audit of Other Shared Management Funds within the Budget Supervision Office shall act as the AA.

 The Director of the Budget Supervision Office shall act at the Head of AA.

 The Budget Supervision Office is an autonomous body under the Ministry of Finance.